albertdahlin/elm-posix/README.md

 ## Usage

-See [examples] for how to build and run cli programs.
+- See [examples] for how to build and run cli programs.
+- Read the package [documentation]

+You can also run `elm-cli` without any arguments to get usage info.

 ## Work in Progress